-By taking the guesswork out of all of the settings and choices that you could conceivably tweak, your initial map results are cartographically appropriate and look wonderful.
+By taking much of the guesswork out of all the settings and choices that you could conceivably tweak, your initial map results are cartographically appropriate and visually pleasing.
 You can always change things at will, which you’ll undoubtedly do as you gain more experience, but smart mapping gets you to something effective very quickly.
 You spend less time iterating and wrangling your maps into fulfilling your intention.

-The most valuable maps are information products.
-They are visually interesting the very first time you see them, and they reward you with additional information as you look around the map and zoom to an area you know.
-When you touch the map, it responds by giving you details about the thing you touched—touch a store and it tells you this year’s sales to date with a chart of the previous three years’ sales.
 Maps are interactive, rewarding experiences, and not just pretty pictures.
+The most valuable maps are information products that are visually interesting from the first time you see them.
+Yet they reward you with additional information as you explore and interact with the map.
+When you touch the map, it responds by giving you details about the things you touch—touch a store and it tells you this year’s sales to date with a chart of the previous three years’ sales.

 Great maps don’t just happen automatically, though.
 You have to put a little bit of yourself into the effort, just like a great resume, which starts out as a template but requires your information—your data—as well as your interpretation to make it really sing.
 The data you are mapping won’t tell its story without your help.
-Once you see the patterns emerging in the map, you can start emphasizing what’s important, and de-emphasizing everything else.
+Once you see the patterns emerging in the map, you can start emphasizing what’s important, and de-emphasize everything else.

 Try to always make “beautiful” maps.
-By that I mean effective ones that are clear on first opening but that also entice users of all levels to drill in, explore, interrogate, and learn.
+By that, we mean effective ones that are clear on first opening but that also engage users of all levels to drill in, explore, interrogate, and learn.

 What makes a good map?
 How can you engage people with a map?
 How do you make a map that offers unexpected insights and captivating appeal?
 We have been working on something at Esri that we hope will answer these questions: Maps We Love.